ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

     - oidc
 ---

-This guide will walk you through how to quickly add Basic authentication to your application without code changes by using ngrok tunnels.

 ngrok provides a variety of authentication options such as Basic Authentication, OpenID Connect, and SAML.

+This guide will walk you through how to quickly add OpenID Connect to your application without code changes by using ngrok tunnels.

 ## OpenID Connect (OIDC)